scrabbletank/farhome-rules/rulesdoc.md

 ### Healing Surge

 Healing surges are used to heal wounds your character has suffered during a short or long rest.
-Your character starts with healing surges equal to your stamina score (minimum of 1) and gains an additional healing surge every 5 levels.
+Your character starts with healing surges equal to your stamina score (minimum of 1) and gains an extra healing surge every 5 levels.
 When spending a healing surge you roll 3 wound dice, healing for the number of wounds rolled.
 You can spend any number of healing surges during a short or long rest.
 After each long rest you regain up to 3 of your spent healing surges.

 ### Combat Advantage